Iqbal-Hassan2/server/README.md

-# express server with typescript
+# express server using typescript